Tritanopia – Blue-Yellow Color Blindness

 Normal and Tritanopia Color Spectrum

-It can be observed that triatnopes usually have fewer problems in performing everyday tasks than do those with red-green dichromacy.
+It can be observed that tritanopes usually have fewer problems in performing everyday tasks than do those with red-green dichromacy.
 Maybe this is because our society associates green with good/go and red with bad/stop, a pair of colors which accompanies us every day but a clear reason isn’t found yet by the researchers.

 Tritan defects can not only be inherited but also acquired during one’s lifetime.
 In this case it even may be reversible and not permanent like an inherited color blindness.
 In the case of an acquired defect this is either evolving slowly for example simply through aging or coming instantly caused by a hard hit on your head.